sergkim13/restaurant-menu-API/README.md

 ### Description:
 Restaurant menu API allows you to get information about menus, submenus and dishes.
 See "Task description" section below for more.
-Made with FastAPI, PostgreSQL, SQLAlchemy, pydantic, alembic, Docker, Redis.
+Made with:
+- FastAPI,
+- PostgreSQL,
+- SQLAlchemy,
+- Pydantic,
+- Alembic,
+- Docker,
+- Redis,
+- Celery,
+- RabbitMQ.

 ### Requirements:
 1. MacOS (prefer) / Linux / Windows10